bbauska/JS-jQuery-JSON/README.md

 We've talked about the request response cycle, we've talked about HTML, and CSS.
 And how we format things and make them look pretty in browsers.
 I kept saying the Document Object Model (DOM), but now we're going to write code that runs in the browser.
 That's the distinct difference.
-Now, if you're running something like Node.js, that means that you are actually running server based JavaScript, but for now we're going to talk about JavaScript as a browser based tool.
-Now, JavaScript was invented for the browser.
-And for its first 15 years, it pretty much ran in the browser.
-It was never intended to be only in the browser.
-But it really has been a browser only programming language for a long time.
+If you're running something like Node.js, that means that you are actually running server based JavaScript, but for now we're going to talk about JavaScript as a browser based tool.
+JavaScript was invented for the browser.
+And for its first 15 years, it ran in the browser.
+It was never intended only be in the browser.
+But it has been a browser only programming language for a long time.
 And its use in servers is creeping up now.
 And so the concept of HTML and CSS and a Document Object Model has been part and parcel of what JavaScript has been about from its inception.</p>

 <p>From the first moment that we ever had JavaScript, it's been about the Document Object
 Model and how to manipulate the Document Object Model.
 And add interactivity without request